 Soup is one of my favorite things to eat at night for dinner, it’s warm, satisfying and completely fills me up if it has the right ingredients.
 Incorporating all 6 tastes in a meal is one little trick that can help you eat less and this Coconut Split Pea Soup does just that!
 In Ayurvedic Medicine (a form of ancient alternative Indian medicine), they teach that all 6 tastes – sweet, bitter, salty, pungent, sour, and astringent, should be eaten at every meal for us to feel fully satisfied and to ensure that all major food groups and nutrients are represented.
-I incorporate this principle in the way I eat each day and also emphasize it in the Eating Guide Program that we launched last month (check it out if you are looking for an easy weight-loss inspired meal plan to follow!)
+I incorporate this principle in the way I eat each day and also emphasize it in our Meal Plans for Health Program that we launched last month (check it out if you are looking for an easy weight-loss inspired meal plan to follow!)

 - 2 cups yellow split peas

 - 8 cups water

 - 2 tablespoons minced ginger

 - 8 green onions (scallions), thinly sliced (divided in half)